-

 Can non-domestic entities carry on business directly in your jurisdiction, i.e., without having to incorporate or register an entity?

-Foreign entities can register a Dutch branch or register the foreign entity in the Netherlands and use this entity to start doing business.
-Alternatively a foreign entity can set up a Dutch company and become a (sole) shareholder of such entity.
-There are no special restrictions on foreign-owned companies planning to start a business in The Netherlands.
+Foreign entities could register a Dutch branch office or register the foreign entity in the Netherlands with the Dutch Chamber of Commerce and start doing business through this office location.
+The branch office is not considered a separate legal entity but an extension of the ‘parent’ company.
+Alternatively, a foreign entity could incorporate a Dutch company and become a (sole) shareholder of such entity.
+There are no special restrictions for foreign-owned companies intending to start a business in The Netherlands.

-Are there are any capital requirements to consider when establishing different entity types?
+Are there any capital requirements to consider when establishing different entity types?

-NVs must have a minimum issued and paid-in capital of EUR 45,000.
-For B.V.s no minimum issued and paid-in capital is required, as long as at least one share is issued to a person or legal entity other than the B.V. or its subsidiaries.
-No capital requirements apply to the cooperative and partnerships.
+NVs must have a minimum issued and paid-up capital of EUR 45,000.
+For BVs no minimum issued and paid-up capital is required, provided that at least one share is issued to a person or legal entity other than the BV or its subsidiaries.
+No capital requirements apply in principle to the other Legal Entities.

 How are the different types of vehicle established in your jurisdiction?
 And which is the most common entity / branch for investors to utilise?

-NVs, BVs and cooperation’s are established by means of the execution of a notarial deed.
-Partnerships can be established by means of a private instrument.
-Most commonly used is the BV for professional investments.
+The Legal Entities are established by means of the execution of a notarial deed of incorporation before a Dutch Civil Law Notary.
+Partnerships (the structures without legal personality) could in principle be established by means of a private instrument.
+The BV is the most commonly used for professional investments by both domestic and foreign entrepreneurs.

 How is the entity operated and managed, i.e., directors, officers or others?
 And how do they make decisions?

-Most companies are managed by a management board, consisting of executive directors only.
-For large entities a supervisory board may be required.
-The supervisory board supervises the management board and provides advice.
-Alternatively a one-tier board can be installed, which consists of executive and non-executive board members.
+Most of the Legal Entities are managed by a management board consisting of solely executive directors.
+A supervisory board could be installed and may be required in certain situations, for example when the entity qualifies as a large entity.
+The supervisory board is tasked with supervising and providing advice to the management board.
+Alternatively, a one-tier board can be installed consisting of both executive and non-executive board members.

 Are there general requirements or restrictions relating to the appointment of (a) authorised representatives / directors or (b) shareholders, such as a requirement for a certain number, or local residency or nationality?

-All companies must have at least one director.
-There is no requirement for a director to be based in The Netherlands or to have Dutch nationality.
+a.
+All Legal Entities must have at least one director.
+From a legal point of view there is no requirement for a director to be based in the Netherlands or to have a Dutch nationality.

 In general, directors (a private individual or a legal entity, either foreign or Dutch) are appointed by the general meeting of shareholders or members.
-Unless disqualified as director and/or representative by the court, every individual / legal entity is appointable to act as representative and/or director of a company.
+Unless disqualified as director/representative by the court, every individual/legal entity is appointable to act as representative/director of a company.

-The articles of association may contain additional requirements or restrictions regarding the representation and management of the company.
+The articles of association may contain additional requirements or restrictions regarding the right of directors to (solely) represent the company (for example joint authorization or directors with a specific title).

-There is no requirement for a shareholder to be resident in The Netherlands or to have Dutch nationality.
+b.
+There are no requirements for a shareholder to be a resident in the Netherlands or to have Dutch nationality.
 Both a private individual and a legal entity can act as shareholder.

 The articles of association may contain specific requirements or restrictions for (potential) shareholders.